Key Insight

 Final-assembly sovereignty is achievable and largely solved.

 At the topmost tier — building a launcher or satellite from prime-contractor outputs that are themselves European-procured — ITAR-free is not a myth.
 It is operationally demonstrated.
-Ariane 6 production runs through MT Aerospace in Augsburg and ArianeGroup in Les Mureaux, with structural elements, propulsion subsystems and integration entirely within an intra-European supplier base.
+Ariane 6 production runs through MT Aerospace in Augsburg and ArianeGroup in Les Mureaux , with structural elements, propulsion subsystems and integration entirely within an intra-European supplier base.
 Thales Alenia Space and Airbus Defence and Space deliver flagship satellite buses on the same logic.
-France’s defense industry, assessed as the most ITAR-free in Europe, anchors this layer.
+France’s defense industry, widely assessed as the most ITAR-free in Europe though the ranking is qualitative and hard to pin down precisely , anchors this layer.
 ESA’s CM25 sovereign access mandate institutionalizes the political commitment.

-Geographic structural analysis confirms why this tier is tractable.
+This tier is tractable for a straightforward geographic reason.
 Launcher integration is the part of the space industrial stack that maps most cleanly onto continental industrial geography: large structures, propulsion, mechanical assembly, ground operations.
-Spykman’s Rimland framework captures Europe’s situation precisely here — Europe has the institutional depth, the workforce, and the political coherence to assemble launchers without crossing the Atlantic for any tier-1 input.
+Spykman’s Rimland framework captures Europe’s situation here — Europe has the institutional depth, the workforce, and the political coherence to assemble launchers without crossing the Atlantic for any tier-1 input.
 The amphibious Rimland strategy works for what it is designed to do: maintain a sovereign launcher capability while keeping transatlantic relationships intact.
-The Strategic Position Summary, applied to this top tier, looks unambiguous:
+At this top tier, the strategic position is unambiguous:

 | Lens | Position | Assessment | Key Insight |